416: Fire Maidens of Outer Space

 Ian Struthers and Scott MacGregor here on the Old Course at St. Andrews.

 St. Andrews is a venerable golf course in Scotland.
 The original course consisted of twenty-two holes, which was shortened to eighteen in 1764, thus creating the first modern golf course.
 The Old Course is still available for play, hosting the Open Championship in 2005.
+MacGregor is a Georgia-based sports equipment company that specializes in golf equipment.

 Prince Igor-Borodin?
 Isn’t it Prince Rogers Nelson?